 Music Therapy Education

-Music therapists only need a bachelor’s degree to do music therapy.
+Does education affect a music therapist’s salary?
+Music therapists only need a bachelor’s degree to practice as music therapists.
 Yet, the demands of a music therapy degree are more than what most people could imagine.
 Music therapists work throughout college on their musicianship skills AND their therapeutic skills.
 It’s almost like learning two degrees in one!

-So how does the education and salary compare with other health professionals?
+So how do education and salary compare with other health professionals?
 The salary is about the same as what art therapists and recreational therapists earn.
 Recreational therapists also only need a bachelor’s degree to practice, while art therapists need a master’s degree.

 Music therapy job market